gpdowney/lightweightLSAT/README.md

 ### Interactivity

-With v3 the site now uses the HTML details tag to selectively hide information to encourage students to think as they read.
+Since v3 the site now uses the HTML details tag to selectively hide information to encourage students to think as they read.

 This strategy could be expanded to more pages, and more interactive strategies (such as automatically graded quizzes) may be added.